githubanotaai/test-backend-nodejs/README.md

 - I as a user would like to be able to delete a product from my catalog;

 <strong>Instructions</strong>
-- <strong>To start the test, fork this repository, create a branch with its full name and then send us the pull request.
+- <strong>To start the test, <strong>fork</strong> this repository, create a branch with its full name and then and send us the link to the test performed (link to your repository) .
 If you just clone the repository you will not be able to push and then it will be more complicated to make the pull request.</strong>
 - The choice of libraries, databases, architecture, etc. is at your discretion.
 - Change the README file explaining what it takes to run your application.
 - Paste the branch name into the GUPY system and indicate the completion of the test